Engineering Notes by Oriental Motor

 Tension control - variable diameter = varaible voltage

-When the diameter of the winding start is small, the torque of the motor may be low, but it needs to rotate quickly.
-When the winding diameter increases, the motor will rotate slower, but more torque is required since the load has increased.
+When the diameter of the roll is smaller, the torque of the motor can be lower, but it needs to rotate faster.
+When the roll diameter is large, the motor will need more torque, but it can rotate slower.

 Torque Motor Benefit #3 Maintain proper tension with fine adjustment